 This is all about taking into account your pensions and savings.
 A lot of self-employed people, especially those on a low-income, don’t actually have any pension contribution.
 The self-employed don’t get any holiday or sick pay from an employer, either, and risk financial difficulties when retiring because there’s no future plan.
 If you can save £100 in your pension pot per month, you could have up to £70,000 pounds saved in total.
 That can be a big relief, to know you have this for the future, outside your state pension.

 If you know what you’re entitled to, you can plan for what you need to claim.
 Although many people have been unable to claim financial support during the pandemic, there are also many people who don’t know what grants and benefits they could receive, or what money they can borrow.
 For example, some people are claiming universal credit but missing out on additional council tax support, whereas others might have a health condition but aren’t aware they can claim certain welfare benefits and carry on working or saving at the same time.
 EnterprisingYou can help clarify things like this.

 DELETE YOUR DEBTS

 Not all debt is bad debt; it is only truly ‘bad’ once it’s out of control.
 If, on the other hand, you’re on top of exactly when and how much to pay back, it is much less of a problem.
 EnterprisingYou can help you to manage this.
 For instance, one EnterprisingYou client, a wellbeing therapist, wasn’t making any money during the pandemic.
-We were able to point her towards the Business Finance Authority, who sent a debt relief order; she’s now debt free.
+We were able to point her towards the Businessdebtline, who help to get a debt relief order; she’s now debt free.
 We can help you get out of debt and go into saving mode, which can involve keeping an eye on your credit score and finances.